osrf/gazebo_tutorials/guided_i/tutorial1.md

    how a model looks.
 The `<collision>` elements, on the other hand, define how the model will behave when colliding with other models.
-To see, and debug, the `<collision>` elements `Right-click` on a model, and choose `View->Collsions`.
+To see, and debug, the `<collision>` elements `Right-click` on a model, and choose `View->Collisions`.
 Try this now, and you should see two orange cylinders (that look like a single cylinder due to their proximity).

     [[file:files/velodyne_collisions.jpg|800px]]